BQSKit/bqskit/README.md

 BQSKit allows you to use high-quality synthesis algorithms with ease to compile quantum circuits.
 It is designed to be highly customizable to find a compiler-flow that suites your needs well.
-In this guide, we will cover installation and some basic workflows, but there is no one-size-fits-all when it comes to synthesis.
-We recommend you explore the package once you get more comfortable with the basics.

 ## Installation